Quramy/electron-connect/README.md

 The server component manages Electron process and broadcasts reload event to client, and client components reload renderer's resources.

 ### Server
-Here is an example createing a server in [gulpfile](http://gulpjs.com/).
+Here is an example creating a server in [gulpfile](http://gulpjs.com/).

 ```js
 'use strict';